Chi-teck/docker-web-base/README.md

 RUN playbook user dev-tools nginx mysql php-fpm
 ```

+## Note
-Note, that the image is intended for local development and should never be used on production environments.
+The image is intended for local development and should never be used on production environments.